 Yes, we like seeing Hemsworth's bulging muscles flexing too.

-Thor: Ragnarok will be in US cinemas on November 3, 2017.
+Thor: Ragnarok hammers into cinemas on November 3, 2017.